chaobrain/brainscale/docs/apis/compiler.rst

 - :class:`HiddenPerturbation` summarizes the perturbation of hidden state groups.
   It contains the perturbation function, and the perturbation hidden target.
 - :class:`ModuleInfo` contains the information of the model, including the input, output, hidden, states, jaxpr, and many others.
-- :class:`CompiledGraph` contains the compiled graph of the model, including the hidden state groups, the operations, the parameter weights, the jaxpr of compiled models, and others.
+- :class:`ETraceGraph` contains the compiled graph of the model, including the hidden state groups, the operations, the parameter weights, the jaxpr of compiled models, and others.